Validators and compliance testing

 Software applications need consistency so that they can store, share and handle content that behaves in a way that a user expects.
 The ODF standard was designed to provide that consistency by defining a universal syntax (a shared ‘formula’) for producing documents.

-Products that don’t implement the standard correctly are bad for interoperability because they often create a poor user experience when documents are shared across different applications.
+Products that do not implement the standard correctly are bad for interoperability because they often create a poor user experience when documents are shared across different applications.
 Other applications then need to correctly deal with an increasing number of violations of the standard syntax.
 This is expensive and impractical to do now, but may be impossible in the future.

 Compliance testing makes sure applications are built to the required standard.